swertz/momemta.github.io/docs/index.md

 <a href=https://github.com/MoMEMta/MoMEMta><img alt="MoMEMta logo" src="images/full_logo.png" style="display:block; margin: auto" /></a>

 **MoMEMta** is a C++ software package to compute Matrix Element weights.
 Designed in a modular way, it covers the needs of experimental analysis workflows at the LHC.
 MoMEMta provides working examples for the most common final states ($\text{t}\bar{\text{t}}$, WW, …).
-If you are an expert user, be prepared to feel the freedom of configuring your MEM computation at all levels.
+If you are an expert user, be prepared to feel the freedom of configuring your MEM computation at all levels!

 MoMEMta is based on: